 Fri - Sat: 9:00 am - 8:00 pm

-The Oldest Wooden School House opened its doors in 1788 and is located on St. George Street by the City Gates.
-Visitors to the Oldest Wooden School House can tour the property and become acquainted with the daily life of school children in the eighteenth century.
+The Oldest Wooden School House dates back to the early 18th century and is located on St. George Street by the City Gate.
+Visitors to the Oldest Wooden School House can tour the property and become acquainted with the daily life of colonial school children.

 The Oldest Wooden School House History